cityofcapetown/ds_code_challenge/README.md

 A statistically minded layperson should be able to read this report and follow your analysis without guidance.

 Please log the time taken to perform the operations described, and within reason, try to optimise latency and computation resources used.
+Please also note the comments above with respect to the nature of work that we expect from data scientists.

 ### 5. Further Data Transformations (if applying for a Data Engineering Position)
-Write a script which anonymises the `sr_hex.csv` file, but preserves the following resolutions (You may use H3 indexes or lat/lon coordinates for your spatial data):
+Write a script which anonymises the `sr_hex.csv` file, but preserves the following precisions (You may use H3 indexes or lat/lon coordinates for your spatial data):
    * location accuracy to within approximately 500m
    * temporal accuracy to within 6 hours
-   * scrubs any columns which may contain personally identifiable information.

-We expect in the accompanying report that follows you will justify as to why this data is now anonymised.
+Please also remove any columns which you believe could lead to the resident who made the request being identified.
+We expect in the accompanying report that you will justify as to why this data is now anonymised.
 Please limit this commentary to less than 500 words.
 If your code is written in a code notebook such as Jupyter notebook or Rmarkdown, you can include this commentary in your notebook.

-### 6. Data Loading Tasks (if applying for a Data Engineering Position)
-Select a subset of columns (including the H3 index column) from the `sr_hex.csv` or the anonymised file created in the task above, and write it to the write-only S3 bucket.

-Be sure to name your output file something that is recognisable as your work, and unlikely to collide with the names of others.
+Please also note the comments above about the nature of the code that we expect.

 ## Contact
-You can contact riaz.arbi, gordon.inggs and/or colinscott.anthony @ capetown.gov.za for any questions on the above.
+You can contact gordon.inggs and/or colinscott.anthony @ capetown.gov.za for any questions on the above.